OpenTransport/prefill/README.md

 # Prefill #

-Prefill is a javascript library to guess what an end-user wants to have filled out in a journey planner form.
+Prefill is a javascript library to guess what an end-user wants to look up.
+The guess is based upon: current location and the time.

-The goal of prefill is to fill the "from" and "to" box in online journey planners so the user only has to check the fields and click "ok".

 ## Why did I make this